amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

   * `"include enthalpy in preconditioner`" [bool] allows us to study impact (usually positive) of including enthalpy term in the preconditioner.
 Default value is *true*.

+  * `"diagonal shift`" [double] allows for a constant shift to be applied to the diagonal of the assembled operator, which can b useful for dealing with singular or near-singular matrices.
+Default is *0.0*.

 Diffusion operator
 ``````````````````